Photo of William Cross

 Professor

-Dr. Cross is a student of Canadian and comparative political institutions and his work emphasizes the connections between civil society and political parties and legislatures.
+Dr. Cross is a student of Canadian and comparative political institutions, and his work emphasizes the connections between civil society and political parties and legislatures.
 His recent work focusses on questions relating to intra-party democracy and organization.
 This includes studies of party leadership selection, candidate recruitment and selection, party membership, election campaigning and power relations between local and national party organizations across the Anglo parliamentary democracies.
 In recent work, Dr. Cross has explored the relationship between party organization and gender.
+Professor Cross also teaches and conducts research in the field of Sport and Politics.

-Dr. Cross’ writing has appeared in many leading political science journals and his recent books include: The Personalization of Democratic Politics and the Challenge for Political Parties (Rowman Littlefield Press, 2018), The Promise and Challenge of Party Primary Elections (McGill-Queens, 2016), The Politics of Party Leadership (Oxford University Press, 2015), The Challenges of Intra-Party Democracy (Oxford University Press 2013) and Politics at the Centre: The Selection and Removal of Party Leaders in the Anglo Parliamentary Democracies (Oxford: Oxford University Press, 2012).
+Dr. Cross’ writing has appeared in many leading political science journals and his recent books include: The Political Party in Canada (UBC Press, 2022), The Personalization of Democratic Politics and the Challenge for Political Parties (Rowman Littlefield Press, 2018), The Promise and Challenge of Party Primary Elections (McGill-Queens, 2016), The Politics of Party Leadership (Oxford University Press, 2015), The Challenges of Intra-Party Democracy (Oxford University Press 2013) and Politics at the Centre: The Selection and Removal of Party Leaders in the Anglo Parliamentary Democracies (Oxford: Oxford University Press, 2012).
 The latter of which received the 2013 Donald Smiley Prize from the Canadian Political Science Association.

 Dr. Cross joined Carleton in 2005 after teaching for eight years at Mount Allison University in Sackville, New Brunswick where he held the Edgar and Dorothy Davidson Chair in Canadian Studies.
 Prior to that, he was a SSHRC post-doctoral fellow at the University of British Columbia.
 In an earlier life, he was Legal Counsel to the Democratic National Committee in Washington, D.C. and Staff Council for Dukakis for President in Boston, MA.